Celtic target extended run before Feyenoord test

 - Tuesday will be Feyenoord and Celtic's first competitive meeting since the Dutch side triumphed in their 1970 European Cup final meeting.

-- In all, Celtic have faced Dutch opposition on 17 occasions in European competition, winning eight times.
+- Celtic have faced Dutch opposition on 17 occasions in European competition, winning eight times.

 - Celtic's last games against a team from the Netherlands came in a 2021 Europa League play-off tie, which they won 3-2 on aggregate.